AniketShinde02/aerostory-stellar-view/STORY_GUIDE.md

 ## 📖 Story Types Overview

 AeroStory offers multiple storytelling experiences, each designed to engage users with different levels of interactivity and immersion.
+The platform is enhanced by Sunny the Solar Flare, our friendly character guide who helps users navigate and understand the cosmic stories.

 ## 🎯 Story Categories